0day-ci/linux/Documentation/filesystems/tmpfs.rst

 on MountPoint, by 'mount -o remount,mpol=Policy:NodeList MountPoint'.

+If CONFIG_MEMCG is enabled, filesystems (including tmpfs) has a mount option to specify the memory cgroup to be charged for page allocations.

+memcg=/sys/fs/cgroup/unified/test/: data page allocations are charged to cgroup /sys/fs/cgroup/unified/test/.

+Only processes that have write access to /sys/fs/cgroup/unified/test/cgroup.procs can mount a tmpfs with memcg=/sys/fs/cgroup/unified/test.
+Thus, a process is able to charge memory to a cgroup only if it itself is able to enter that cgroup and allocate memory there.
+This is to prevent random processes from mounting filesystems in user namespaces and intentionally DoSing random cgroups running on the system.

+Once a mount point is created with memcg=, any process that has write access to this mount point is able to use this mount point and direct charges to the cgroup provided.
+Thus, it is important to limit write access to the mount point to the intended users if untrusted code is running on the machine.
+This is generally required regardless of whether the mount is done with memcg= or not.

+When charging memory to the remote memcg (memcg specified with memcg=) and hitting that memcg's limit, the oom-killer will be invoked (if enabled) and will attempt to kill a process in the remote memcg.
+If no killable processes are found, the remote charging process gets an ENOSPC error.
+If the remote charging process is in the pagefault path, it gets a SIGBUS signal.
+It's recommended that processes executing remote charges are able to handle a SIGBUS signal or ENOSPC error that may arise during executing the remote charges.

 To specify the initial root directory you can use the following mount
 options: